________

 I just can't seem to resist searching through the bargain bins in the floral departments.
 Not long ago I found some branches that were half off and whose berries looked so much like vegetables that I had to buy them.
 This is one of three different stems I bought.
 It reminded me of red onions.

 Here they are, cut from the stems, just piled in the crate.
 No painting, no further tweaking.
 Great, eh?
+You can see them as hanging onions in Armah Dilla's Texas Tourist Trap.

 And here are the red berries: perfect tomatoes!
 I do plan to touch up the stems with green paint.